-Column (2) presents the estimation results for the ownership of business as the dependent variable.
+Column (2) presents the estimation results for the ownership of business as the dependent variable based on whether the household reports positive business income or not.
 The model estimates the effect of digital payment on the extensive margin of business activities.
-We find a statistically significant coefficient of 0.0124 on the lagged cashless payment variable.
-Every one percent increase in digital payment is associated with a 0.0124% higher likelihood of business ownership.
-Based on these estimate, a doubling of cashless intensity translates into approximately 0.86% higher business ownership in the area.
-The unconditional mean of business ownership is 16.63% in our sample.
-Thus the economic effect is reasonably large: an increase of about 5.2% of the sample mean with a doubling of the digital payment volume.
+We find a statistically significant coefficient of 0.0122 on the lagged cashless payment variable.
+Based on these estimate, a doubling of cashless intensity translates into approximately 0.84% higher business ownership in the area.
+The unconditional mean of business ownership is 16.55% in our sample.
+Thus the economic effect is reasonably large: an increase of about 5% of the sample mean with a doubling of the digital payment volume.